leomariga/Simulink-Arduino-Serial/README.md

 ![sendreceive](https://github.com/leomariga/Simulink-Arduino/blob/master/images/SendAndReceive.png)

 The Arduino code consists in joining both receive and send codes.
 [A fully working example of this code can be found here.](https://github.com/leomariga/Simulink-Arduino/blob/master/Examples/Sigle_signal/Simulink_SendReceive_Arduino_SendReceive/arduinoSendReceive/arduinoSendReceive.ino).
-In this example, Simulink sends a signal which passes through Arduino and sends back to simulink.
+In this example, Simulink sends a signal which passes through Arduino and sends back to Simulink.

 ## Array of floats
 The blocks used in this simulation enables transmitting more then one variable in each simulation step.
 To do so, you have to make some minor adjustments in your simulation.
 The figure below shows this communication.